-After announcing his retirement at the end of the season early Monday morning, we take a look back at the esteemed career of James Hook.
+After announcing his retirement at the end of the season, we take a look back at the esteemed career of James Hook.

 Hook began playing rugby as a junior at Aberavon Quins, before moving onto play for Aberavon Youth and Tata Steel.
 His senior debut came with Aberavon Wizards against Maesteg back in February 2004.
 His Ospreys debut came seven months later, off the bench against Cardiff Blues in a 39-3 win, aged 19 years old.